hudy9x/kompad/README.md

 ### Installation

-If you guys want to use it, please take a look at this [instruction](./docs/INSTRUCTION.md) here.
+If you guys want to use it, please take a look at this [vietnamese instruction](./docs/INSTRUCTION.md) or [english instruction](./docs/INSTRUCTION-EN.md).

 ### Contributes